choosefreesoftware/cv-boilerplate/README.md

 That makes super easy to update a resume while keeping a consistent structure.

 Thanks to [pandoc](http://pandoc.org/), LaTeX takes then care of the typesetting with its usual elegance.
-Below a preview of the final result with a colored background added for contrast (and so you can see the white-space).
+Below is a preview of the final result.
 Check out the [output](output.pdf) to see the compiled PDF.

 ![preview](output.png)